hathibelagal-dev/str2speech/README.md

 str2speech --text "Hello from Sesame" --model "sesame/csm-1b"
 ```

-Note that this model needs a GPU to run.

 ---

 Added support for Kokoro-82M.
-Just try this out:
+This is how you run it:

 ```bash
 str2speech --text "Hello again" --model "kokoro"
 ```

-This is probably the easiest way to use the model.
+This is probably the easiest way to use Kokoro TTS.

 ---

 Added support for Zyphra Zonos.
-Just try this out:
+Try this out:

 ```bash
 str2speech --text "Hello again" \